 Get a Free Quote

 Instead of scrolling blankly through Twitter during my solo lunch hour, I am now surrounded by stuck-at-home family with the result that actual conversations take place.
-A new favourite activity is “Where’s that word from?” and I have been appointed chief etymologist with research responsibilities.
+A new favourite activity is “Where’s that word from?” and I have been appointed chief etymologist with research responsibilities, in charge of taking the whole family down etymological rabbit holes.
 Often etymological origins are lost in the mists of time or are disappointingly mundane, but this week we hit a rich seam so here are our latest linguistic discoveries for your enjoyment.

 bunkum, noun, nonsense, rubbish, balderdash, insincere or foolish talk